On the instability and degeneracy of deep learning models: Statistical Consequences of Instability

 The potential numerical difficulties with maximum likelihood with unstable models, as described in the previous section, can naturally carry over to Bayes inference.
-Considering that the degeneracy issues related to unstable models can cause likelihoods can be flat (e.g., near zero) for many parameters under a given data outcome and that sign changes in parameters can shift tremendous probability to extreme and opposite outcomes in the sample space (e.g., Corollary \ref{cor:sign}, Theorem \ref{thm:something}), then numerical complications may arise with Bayes inference in sampling a posterior parameter space based on MCMC.
-The potential challenges in chain mixing are similar to those presented in Section \ref{mcmc}, though in chain movements through the parameter space as opposed to the sample space in data generation.
-That is, in the Bayes setting for sampling a posterior distribution for \(\boldsymbol \theta_N\), a chain may unstable to effectively explore the parameter space due partly to extreme and potentially unbounded probability ratios from parameter sign changes, which represents a parameter space analog to how one-component changes in the sample space may impact data simulation with unstable models.
-For example, if \(\pi(\cdot)\) denotes a prior density for \(\boldsymbol \theta_N\) and \(q(\cdot | \cdot)\) denotes a proposal distribution for use in a Metropolis-Hastings (MH) sampler, then MH acceptance probability becomes which indicates how parameter sensitivity in the likelihood \(P_{\boldsymbol \theta_N} ( \boldsymbol x)\) may complicate sampling of the posterior \(P_{\boldsymbol \theta_N} ( \boldsymbol x) \pi(\boldsymbol \theta_N)\) (i.e., moving from \(\boldsymbol \theta^{(1)}\) to \(\boldsymbol \theta^{(2)}\) in the parameter space).
-Furthermore, the potential for model instability and the size of the parameter space can also become greater with the introduction of latent variables to existing data variables, as involved in some model formulations described in Sections \ref{rbm}-\ref{deep-learning}.
-As latent variables are often sampled with parameters in a Bayes MCMC approach, this aspect may further compound numerical problems in chain mixing.
+Considering that the degeneracy issues related to unstable models can cause likelihoods can be flat (e.g., near zero) for many parameters under a given data outcome and that sign changes in parameters can shift tremendous probability to extreme and opposite outcomes in the sample space (e.g., Corollary \ref{cor:sign}, Theorem \ref{thm:something}), then numerical complications may arise with Bayes inference in sampling a posterior parameter space based on MCMC. \ak{Instability may hinder effective chain mixing, related to the findings of \citet{handcock2003assessing} and \citet{schweinberger2011instability} with exponential graph models.
+For example, a Markov chain may become entrapped within a mode, and fail to adequately mimic the overall occupation frequencies required for a reasonable MCMC distributional approximaton.
+If modes of the unstable model are not unique, then important outcomes may be missed without multiple chains or impractically enormous numbers of MCMC samples.
+This mixing problem is due to the unstable stationary distribution (unbounded ratios of probabilities under the joint model), rather than in any particulars of the MCMC algorithm.
+Hence,} in the Bayes setting for sampling a posterior distribution for \(\ak{\thetaN}\), a chain may \ak{be unable} to effectively explore the parameter space due partly to extreme and potentially unbounded probability ratios from parameter sign changes.